 David Tedeschi started coaching basketball during his senior year of high school, when he volunteered to coach a U-14 recreation team at Cranston League for Cranston’s Future (CLCF.)
-That year, coaching sparked an interest and passion that has continued almost 30 years later!
-Over those years, he has coached basketball at every level from U-10 recreation to varsity.
+That year, coaching sparked an interest and passion that has continued over 30 years later!
+Over those years, David has coached basketball at every level from U-10 recreation to varsity.
 Throughout college, he coached numerous recreation and travel teams at CLCF and began his coaching career at the interscholastic level coaching middle school, freshman, and junior varsity teams in Cranston as well as serving as an assistant to the head coach for varsity at Cranston West.
 In those jobs, he was responsible for practice and game planning, scouting, and player development.

-During his first two years at school, while coaching in Cranston, started a basketball program at Feinstein which led to them joining the Rhode Island Interscholastic League for the 1997 season.
-During those first two years, he served as the junior varsity coach and helped the varsity team improve from 3-17 their first year in the league to 17-3 the following year.
+During his first two years at Feinstein, he started a basketball program which led to them joining the Rhode Island Interscholastic League for the 1997 season.
+He served as the junior varsity coach and helped the varsity team improve from 3-17 their first year in the league to 17-3 the following year.

 Throughout his coaching career, David’s philosophy has remained constant.
 Provide a positive experience to players while teaching them the game of basketball in a fun, yet challenging environment.
-David states that “Basketball emulates life and I truly believe the lessons coaches teach their players in practice and games can be utilized in school and in life.
+David states that “Basketball emulates life and I truly believe the lessons coaches teach their players in practice and games can be utilized in school and life.
 As a coach for the past thirty years, that was my focus and as the director of the Rhode Island Magic, it is the same.”